openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 **License**: [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/)

-
+â€

+â€œ

 [Chuck Payne: Time to start writing again](http://opensuse.terrorpup.net/?p=246)

-I know since the elections it™s been very quite here.
-I been on the openSUSE Wave that™s
+I know since the elections itâ€™s been very quite here.
+I been on the openSUSE Wave thatâ€™s
       calming down a bit, which is sad, because it been a wonderful ride.
 It fact lately I feel I am on the downward ebb of Karma.